 Forms of dissertation project

-Several different types of research project are available, each requiring a slightly different, though overlapping, set of skills.
+Four dissertation pathways are available, each requiring a slightly different, though overlapping, set of research, academic and professional skills.
 Which type you undertake will depend both on your own interests and the skills you have developed throughout the programme.
-All forms of dissertation are designed to enhance your analytical and research skills.
+All forms of dissertation are designed to enhance your analytical, research and professional skills.

 For more information on company projects, see employer collaboration.

 With a faculty-proposed research project dissertation, a student, or group of students, research an issue, trend or topic that is connected to a faculty member’s research interests.
 The student will often have access to data which has already been gathered by the faculty member, but this type of project can also consist of a more explorative research project.
 Topics have included Big Data, electronic waste and technologies for development in emerging economies.

 Developing or assessing current research in a particular field of study

 This type of dissertation gives you an opportunity to go into depth in an area in which you have developed an interest.
 You analyse and synthesise existing literature, and explore and assess secondary data (such as published case studies, articles and statistics) in order to present your own detailed analysis and conclusions.
 You will be expected to demonstrate in your analysis how you have used the concepts and ideas presented to you on the ITMOC programme.